echeu/quasar-srtm/README.md

     - Design/Design.xml

 ## Building
+To run this on the SRTM, you will need to build this using Docker (or similar platform).
+See [README-docker.md](README-docker.md).

 Building the source code can be done simply by doing:
   - git clone https://github.com/echeu/quasar-srtm.git
   - cd quasar-srtm